Ideal customers have similar traits. Therefore, smart salespeople do this with their customers…

 Profit in business comes from repeat customers, customers that boast about your project or service, and that bring friends with them.– W. Edwards Deming

-2. Acceptable Customer – They meet some of the ideal traits you’ve defined
+An Acceptable Customer meets some of the ideal traits you’ve defined

-These buyers may be smaller accounts that buy intermittently or larger accounts that reduce your margins.
-These can be good customers, but the gains are not as strong as ideal customers that fuel your business growth.
+These buyers may be smaller accounts that buy intermittently.
+Also, larger accounts that buy at a discount.
+Knowing that, these also can be good customers.
+However, the returns are not as strong as ideal customers that fuel your business growth.

 - Buy somewhere between value and price